catherinebrewer/blog/_posts/2022-07-16-obvious-advice.md

 First, some caveats!
 I'm young and my life isn't going astoundingly well or anything and I am *totally* unqualified to write this post.
 But writing anything substantive is hard and scary, and some of these questions have been so useful (and so surprisingly useful!) for me, that it felt bad not to share them.

 Second caveat: most of these questions are borrowed from or inspired by other people.
-In particular, I found some ESPR classes (and applied rationality more broadly) a really helpful source.
-The points where I haven't credited anyone in particular are a signal of my uncertainty over where I first heard them and who originated specific ideas, rather than a claim that they're original.
+In particular, I found some [ESPR](espr-camp.org/) classes (and applied rationality more broadly) a really helpful source.
+The points where I haven't credited anyone in particular should be taken as a sign of my uncertainty over where I first heard them and who originated specific ideas, rather than a claim that they're original.

 Third caveat: I tried to categorise these, but the categories are overlapping and mostly arbitrary.
 Feel free to look around and take and leave what you want.

 So, a list of obvious advice I've found helpful to give and/or receive.
 You're an agent and you've got goals: here's some prompts, questions, and suggestions that might make acheiving them easier.

 ***

 # Forming plans